-InterStim Specialist in Las Vegas NV
+InterStim Specialist in Las Vegas

 Medtronic Bladder Control Therapy Delivered by The InterStim System

 Evidence suggests that breakdowns in the bladder-brain communication pathway are the root cause of OAB and non-obstructive urinary retention.1-3 While other therapies focus on the bladder muscles, Medtronic therapies target the nerves, which is thought to help restore normal bladder function.*

 - Targets the nerves that control your bladder to help it function normally again

 - 85 percent of people with OAB using it achieved success in the first year4**